Roots of random polynomials whose coefficients have logarithmic tails: Introduction and statement of results

 \subsection{Complex roots}

-Given a complex number $z=|z|e^{i \arg z}$ and $a\in\R$ we write
+Given a complex number $z=|z|e^{i \arg z}$ and $a\in\R$, we write

 The next theorem describes the structure of complex roots of $G_n$.
 Let $\delta(z)$ be the unit point mass at $z$.
-Denote by $\bar \C=\C\cup\{\infty\}$ the Riemann sphere.
+Denote by $\bar\C=\C\cup \{\infty\}$ the Riemann sphere.
 We need normalizing sequences $a_n,b_n$ such that

-\begin{theorem} If the tail condition~\eqref{eq:tail1} is satisfied with some $\alpha>0$, then we have the following weak convergence of random probability measures on $\bar \C$:
+\begin{theorem} If the tail condition (\ref{eqtail1}) is satisfied with some $\alpha >0$, then we have the following weak convergence of random probability measures on~$\bar\C$:

-The limiting random probability measure $\Pi_{\alpha}$ is a.s.\ a convex combination of at most countably many uniform measures concentrated on circles centered at the origin. \end{theorem} For $\alpha\geq 1$ the logarithmic moment condition~\eqref{eq:log_moment} is satisfied, which by~\cite{iz_log} means that the roots should concentrate near the unit circle.
-In the next corollary we compute the rate of convergence of the roots to the unit circle. \begin{corollary} Let $\alpha\geq 1$.
-As $n\to\infty$, the random probability measure
+The limiting random probability measure $\Pi_{\alpha}$ is a.s. a convex combination of at most countably many uniform measures concentrated on circles centered at the origin. \end{theorem} \begin{remark}[(On convergence of random measures)] Let $E$ be a locally compact metric space.
+Denote by $\Mb(E)$ the space of locally\vadjust{\goodbreak} finite Borel measures on~$E$.
+Endowed with the topology of vague convergence, $\Mb(E)$ becomes a Polish space; see \cite{resnickbook}, Section 3.4.
+A \textit{random measure} on $E$ is a random element with values in $\Mb(E)$.
+A sequence $\mu_n$ of random measures \textit{converges weakly} to a random measure $\mu $ if $\lim_{n\to\infty}\E F(\mu_n)=\E F(\mu)$ for every continuous, bounded function $F\dvtx\Mb(E)\to\R$.
+Equivalently, $\int_E f \,d\mu_n$ converges in distribution to $\int_E f\,d\mu$ for every compactly supported continuous function $f\dvtx E\to\R$; see \cite{resnickbook}, Section 3.5. \end{remark} For $\alpha\geq1$ the logarithmic moment condition (\ref {eqlogmoment}) is satisfied, which by \cite{izlog} means that the roots should concentrate near the unit circle.
+In the next corollary we compute the rate of convergence of the roots to the unit circle.